MaximeMixend/Mixendmod/README.md

 - TODO settings for party command (blacklist / on off)
 - Endstone sword timer
 - add back plhlegblast ping or remove setting
+- Fix SC counter not reset after min time set in settings (time reset, counter not, this is fixed)

 # Released